ovh/docs/pages/cloud/storage/object_storage/s3_CORS/guide.en-gb.md

 ## Objective

-By default, modern browsers impose a same-origin security policy i.e by preventing a resource loaded from one origin to interact with another resource loaded from another origin.
+By default, modern browsers impose a same-origin security policy i.e. by preventing a resource loaded from one origin to interact with another resource loaded from another origin.

 ![CORS](images/cors.png){.thumbnail}

-Cross-Origin Resource Sharing (CORS) is a technique that allows resources from a client web application that is loaded from one domain to interact with resources located in another different domain.
+Cross-Origin Resource Sharing (CORS) is a technique that allows resources from a client web application that is loaded from one domain to interact with resources located in a different domain.

 **The purpose of this guide is to explain the concept of CORS and how to enable it on your S3 buckets.**